Sentra-Brain/sentra-platform/docs/arc42/11_risks_and_technical_debt.md

 ## 11.3 Continuous Risk Review

-Risks and technical debt are reviewed on a regular basis by JGCarmona Consulting during each deployment and product phase update.
+Risks and technical debt are reviewed on a regular basis by Juan G Carmona during each deployment and product phase update.
 Mitigation actions are prioritized according to business impact and client requirements.